docarray/docarray/docs/advanced/document-store/benchmark.md

 :scale: 0 %
 ```

-We create a DocumentArray with one million Documents and benchmark all supported document stores.
+We create a DocumentArray with one million Documents using randomly generated data from a uniform distribution and benchmark all supported document stores.
 This includes classic database and vector database, all under the same DocumentArray API:

 | Name                                                                                        | Usage                                    | Version           |
 |---------------------------------------------------------------------------------------------|------------------------------------------|-------------------|